 #Types of platforms

-But the similarities are out there.
-There are several platform options on the market that offer different functionalities and cater to different types of business.
-These are the main types:
+But that's as far as the similarities go.
+There are a number of platform options on the market that offer different features and cater to different types of business.
+The main types are listed below:

-- SaaS (leased platforms in the software as a service model).
+SaaS (leased platforms under the software as a service model).